top of page

 Under this law, entities can impose reasonable restrictions on solar systems that do not significantly increase the cost, efficiency, or performance of the system.
 This is defined as adding no more than $1,000 to the total system cost or decreasing the efficiency by no more than 10%.

-Although guidelines can vary by the association, here are some common restrictions:
+Although guidelines can vary by association, here are some common HOA restrictions on solar panels:

-• Prior approval requirement: HOAs may require homeowners to obtain approval before installing solar panels.
-This can involve submitting plans, specifications, and other documentation for review.
+• Prior solar approval requirement: Associations may require homeowners to obtain HOA approval for solar panels before installing them.
+This can involve submitting solar plan sets, specifications, and other documentation for review following HOA guidelines for solar panels.

 • HOA solar panel placement restrictions: HOAs may have rules regarding the placement of solar panels.
 This can include restrictions on the area of the property where panels can be installed, such as the roof or yard.